120 S.W. 10th Ave., 2nd Fl. Topeka, KS 66612-1597

 NAAG Roles

-Attorney General Kris Kobach was raised in Topeka, Kansas where he graduated from Washburn Rural High School.
+Attorney General Kris Kobach was raised in Topeka, Kansas, where he graduated from Washburn Rural High School.
 He completed his undergraduate studies in government at Harvard University, graduating first in his department and summa cum laude.
-A Marshall Scholarship recipient, he received his Ph.D. in politics from the University of Oxford.
+A Marshall Scholar, he received his Ph.D. in politics from the University of Oxford.
 Kobach received his J.D. from Yale Law School, serving as notes development editor of the Yale Law Journal.

-Kobach clerked for the Tenth Circuit Court of Appeals and shortly thereafter became a professor of constitutional law at the University of Missouri – Kansas City School of Law.
-Kobach received a White House Fellowship from President George W. Bush.
-He served in the United States Department of Justice under Attorney General John Ashcroft as Counsel to the Attorney General.
+Kobach clerked for the Tenth Circuit Court of Appeals and shortly thereafter became a professor of constitutional law at the University of Missouri–Kansas City School of Law, serving from 1996 to 2011.
+During that period, Kobach received a White House Fellowship from President George W. Bush and served in the United States Department of Justice under Attorney General John Ashcroft as Counsel to the Attorney General.

-He has litigated some of the most high-profile cases in the country, including defending statutes and ordinances against the ACLU on multiple occasions.
-In 2012, Kobach brought the first challenge to President Obama’s DACA amnesty on behalf of 10 ICE agents.
-His victory in federal district court paved the way for Texas to defeat the Obama Justice Department in its litigation.
+As an attorney in private practice, Kobach litigated some of the most high-profile cases in the country, including defending statutes and ordinances against the ACLU on multiple occasions.
+In 2012, he brought the first challenge to President Obama’s DACA amnesty on behalf of 10 ICE agents.
+In 2022, he represented 36 members of the Air Force and Air National Guard who were denied a religious exemption to the Biden vaccine mandate.